 Dilatory - The motion raised is valid, but the Chair can decide the motion does not move the flow of committee in a way that is constructive to debate.
 Many motions can be repetitive, and it is up to the Chair's discretion to determine which ones are entertained, especially if the committee is running behind schedule.
-You can appeal the ruling with a point of order followed by a 1⁄2 majority vote from the committee if you did not make the motion yourself.
+Any delegation, except for the one that proposed the motion, can appeal the ruling with a point of order followed by a 2/3 majority vote from the committee.